NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shadowplay.md

 * * *

 As your blow lands, you detach from your shadow to get the drop on your enemy.
-You attempt to [[/act tumble-through options=shadowplay]] the opponent's space, with a +2 circumstance bonus to the Acrobatics check.
+You attempt to [[Actions/tumble-through options=shadowplay|tumble-through options=shadowplay]] the opponent's space, with a +2 circumstance bonus to the Acrobatics check.
 If you succeed, your shadow rises up from the ground, flanking your opponent until the beginning of your next turn.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*